andreasisnes/py-coinmarketcap/README.md

 }
 ```

 Alternatively, you can set your keys as OS environment variables.
-With .bashrc, add the following two lines.
+In .bashrc, add the following two lines.
 ```terminal
 export COINMARKETCAP_SANDBOX="API_KEY"
 export COINMARKETCAP_PRODUCTION="API_KEY"